N1ckSV/NickSVChat/README.md

 ## N1ckSVChat library ##

-N1ckSVChat is a simple network library that represents Chat Server's and Client's sockets and based on GameNetworkingSockets.
+N1ckSVChat is a simple network library that represents Chat Server and Client sockets and based on GameNetworkingSockets.

 WARNINGS:
 1) including GameNetworkingSockets as submodule seems bad: